Doing business with Iran

 On 16 January 2016 the International Atomic Energy Agency (IAEA) reported to the United Nations Security Council that Iran had taken a series of measures called for by the historic nuclear agreement between Iran, the Five Permanent (P5) members of the United Nations Security Council, and Germany (known as the “Joint Comprehensive Plan of Action”).

-New Zealand was pleased to play a role as UN Security Council president in passing UNSC Resolution 2231 (external link) endorsing the comprehensive agreement.
-Resolution 2231 (2015) provides for the termination of the provisions of previous Security Council resolutions on the Iranian nuclear issue and establishes new specific restrictions that apply to all States without exception.
+New Zealand was pleased to play a role as UN Security Council president in adopting UNSC Resolution 2231 (external link) which endorsed the comprehensive agreement.
+Resolution 2231 (2015) provides for the termination of the provisions of previous Security Council resolutions on the Iranian nuclear issue and specified the sanctions measures that still applied to Iran.

-This historic development has been welcomed (external link) by New Zealand and Foreign Minister Murray McCully has announced (external link) the domestic process for implementation has been completed through the United Nations (Iran – Joint Comprehensive Plan of Action) (external link) Regulations 2016.
-These regulations have removed the requirement to register with the Ministry of Foreign Affairs and Trade before doing business with Iran.
+This historic development was welcomed (external link) by New Zealand and the Foreign Minister announced (external link) the domestic process for implementation was completed through the United Nations (Iran – Joint Comprehensive Plan of Action) (external link) Regulations 2016.
+These regulations removed the requirement to register with the Ministry of Foreign Affairs and Trade before doing business with Iran.